lexicHQ/docs/freshdesk-integration.md

 Visit your Freshdesk account.

 Click on Admin icon in the left sidebar, followed by Automations.
-On the automations page, switch to Ticket Updates tab as shown below:
+On the automation page, switch to Ticket Updates tab as shown below:

 ![](./images/freshdesk-automation-page.png)

-Click on the New Rule button, then name your rule "Smartloop Notifications"
+Click on the New Rule button, then name your rule "Smartloop Notifications."

 In the *When an action performed by* section, make sure that **Agent** radio button is selected as shown below: